survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 ...
 ```

 Given this setup polls the file system, it is more resource intensive.
-It’s worth giving a go if the default doesn’t work, though.
+It's worth giving a go if the default doesn't work, though.

 T> There are more details in *webpack-dev-server* issue [#155](https://github.com/webpack/webpack-dev-server/issues/155).

 ## Setting WDS Entry Points Manually

 In the setup above, the WDS-related entries were injected automatically.
-Assuming you are using WDS through Node, you would have to set them yourself as the Node API doesn’t support injecting.
+Assuming you are using WDS through Node, you would have to set them yourself as the Node API doesn't support injecting.
 The example below illustrates how to achieve this:

 ```javascript
 entry: {